 Yet given the detectable increase in Hfq in cells lacking bS21-2, we sought to determine if this is due to increased translation of the hfq mRNA.
 Using a translational fusion in a GFP reporter assay (described in more detail below), we assessed the relative translation of mRNAs containing the hfq 5´ UTR.
 Briefly, reporters expressing either the 5´ UTR of hfq or a control 5´ UTR (tul4) fused to gfp were introduced into cells with and without bS21-2.
 We found that there is approximately 1.88-fold more GFP produced from the 5´ UTR of hfq in cells lacking bS21-2, indicating this UTR leads to more efficient translation by ribosomes without bS21-2 (Fig 1B).
-This suggests that the observed increase in Hfq in cells lacking bS21-2 is likely due to increased translation initiation.
+This suggests that the observed increase in Hfq in cells lacking bS21-2 is due to increased translation initiation.

 If the moderate increase in Hfq leads to the observed reduction in T6SS proteins when bS21-2 is absent, Hfq must be acting as a repressor of the T6SS.
 However, inconsistent results have been reported with respect to the role of F. tularensis Hfq in regulating the T6SS genes.
 A transcriptomic analysis of cells lacking Hfq found that one of the two Francisella Pathogenicity Island (FPI) operons encoding the T6SS, the pdpA operon, was upregulated in hfq mutant cells (Meibom et al., 2009).
-A proteomics study of hfq mutant cells determined that proteins encoded by the other FPI operon, the iglA operon, are less abundant and found no change in the abundance of proteins encoded by the pdpA operon (Lenco et al., 2014).
-To clarify the impact of Hfq on T6SS protein abundance, we determined the abundance of several T6SS proteins encoded on both FPI operons in cells with and without Hfq by quantitative immunoblotting (Fig 1C) (Trautmann & Ramsey, 2022).
+In another report, a proteomic analysis of hfq mutant cells found that proteins encoded by the other FPI operon, the iglA operon, are less abundant but observed no change in the abundance of proteins encoded by the pdpA operon (Lenco et al., 2014).
+To clarify the role of Hfq in the regulation of T6SS protein abundance, we determined the abundance of several T6SS proteins encoded on both FPI operons in cells with and without Hfq by quantitative immunoblotting (Fig 1C) (Trautmann & Ramsey, 2022).
 PdpB, encoded in the pdpA operon, was more abundant in cells without Hfq compared to wild-type (>2-fold; p<0.01), while IglB and IglA, encoded on the iglA operon, were not impacted by the loss of Hfq (Fig 1C).
 This is in contrast to cells lacking bS21-2, which contained reduced amounts of all three proteins (Fig 1C; Trautmann & Ramsey, 2022).
 These data suggest that Hfq regulates expression of proteins encoded by the pdpA operon, but not the iglA operon, consistent with Meibom et al. (2009).

 Hfq can exert its effects through a variety of mechanisms, some of which result in changes in translation initiation.
-To determine if the presence of F. tularensis Hfq impacts the translation of T6SS proteins (like bS21-2), we analyzed the ability of cells lacking Hfq to translate mRNAs containing either the 5´ UTRs of the T6SS protein gene pdpA or control gene tul4 fused to gfp.
+To determine if the presence of F. tularensis Hfq, like bS21-2, impacts the translation of T6SS proteins, we analyzed the ability of cells lacking Hfq to translate mRNAs containing either the 5´ UTRs of the T6SS protein gene pdpA or control gene tul4 fused to gfp.
 We found that translation of mRNAs with the pdpA or tul4 5´ UTRs are not altered when Hfq is absent compared to wild-type, while pdpA translation decreases if bS21-2 is absent (Fig 1D).
-Thus, Hfq-associated changes in T6SS proteins are not due to changes in translation initiation.
+Thus, while bS21-2-associated changes in T6SS proteins can be attributed to changes in translation initiation, Hfq-associated changes in T6SS proteins cannot.